bananarama92/FBC-fork/README.md

 Event-based animations are stored in `bce_EventExpressions` and keyed by type.
 Here...

 - `Duration` is the overall duration of the total duration of the animation, after which it ends.
 The summed durations inside each expression component should total this amount.
 Given in milliseconds.
+A negative duration persists until reset, or overwrite by a higher priority negative duration expression.
 - `Priority` is the priority of this animation.
 Lower priority animations get cancelled by higher priority ones.
 - `Expression` is the map of components that take part in this expression.